ramisdb/respclient/README.md

 // Force the socket to block waiting for data forever respClientWaitForever(RESPCLIENT *rcp,[1|0]);
 ```
 Normally `getRespReply()` and `sendRespCommand()` will timeout after predefined amount of time if they do not recieve a reply.
 This is correct except when using `SUBSCRIBE` or `PSUBSCRIBE` and waiting for new `PUBLISH` messages.
 Using this function will force the API to wait.
-See the example in `main.c`
+See the example in `client_example.c`

 ```C